List of O Idioms:

 once and for all: finally and completely.

-- After doing crash diets during my entire 20s, I lost the weight once and for all when I started to eat sensibly and walk to work.
+- After doing crash diets during my entire 20s, I lost the weight once and for all when I started to eat sensibly.

 - I’m happy to say that your grandfather and I got together today and settled our differences once and for all.

-- When you’re finished with that memo I’ll give it the once over before you send it.
+- When you’re finished with that letter I’ll give it the once over before you mail it.

 - You should always give your emails the once over before sending them.